What Is Cannabinol (CBN), and is it the Next Big Thing?

 Activation of CB2 receptors works as an anti-inflammatory.
 Our body's first line of defense, inflammation, is an immune response.
 It plays a role in repairing numerous diseases and conditions.
 The THC and CBN in cannabis bind to both CB1 and CB2 receptors.
 This binding activates them like our own body's cannabinoids.

 How Does CBN Work?

-Cannabinol mainly binds to CB2 cannabinoid receptors.
-These receptors distribute throughout the body.
+CBN works by binding to CB2 cannabinoid receptors throughout the body.
 CB2 receptor proteins concentrate highly on our immune tissues and blood cells.
-These receptors modulate immune function.
-They fight against inflammation and also have anti-cancer promise.
+These receptors modulate immune function, fight inflammation and also have anti-cancer promise.
 Its low CB1 receptor affinity explains the lack of THC-like psyche effects.

 Moreover, combining cannabinol with THC causes more sedation.
 It may also be more effective when smoked.
 Users taking cannabinol extract by mouth do not see this efficacy.

 As weed is not FDA approved in the U.S. yet, federal restrictions limit its research.
 The U.S. list of scheduled controlled substances does not officially list CBN.
 However, the DEA could consider it "Schedule 1" as a ‘cannabis extract.’
 So, the DEA might be able to prosecute its sale or possession.
 In brief, there is vast confusion about the legal status of cannabinol.